BryceBlankenagel/scripts/README.md

 # Show Scripts github pages site

+If you find an error on the site, please sumit a correction!

+Each file in the `_posts` directory constitutes the show notes for an episode.
+Bryce prepares show notes ahead of time, and they make their way into this github repository for all to access.
+If there is a typo, or other fix/enhancement that could be submitted, those submissions are welcome.
+Submitting a pull request that significantly alters the notes will be rejected, but minor corrections such as typo fixes or adding hyperlinks are generally welcome.
+Anything more than a minor correction may not be accepted unless cleared ahead of time!

+To contribute a correction, you will need a github account, which is free.
+Each page has a link near the bottom that says "Edit this page on github".
+This will open an editor for logged-in github users, and prompt you to make changes, and then create a pull request.
+Pull Requests will be reviewed and accepted or rejected.

+# Technical info about the website

 This is a jekyll website.
 The show notes were converted from their original .docx or .odt to be github-flavored markdown format.
 This was done with a tool called pandoc.

     for i in *; do pandoc -t gfm -f $i -o $i.markdown; done